 8. Old Churches

 If you like visiting old churches, Aero is the place to do that.
-Many of them date back to the Middle Age, and you will even find Neolithic burial places.
-All are very well preserved and, if you have not visited before a Danish church, you will be surprised by the combination of colors (blue for the ocean and red for the blood) and the model ships hanging from the ceiling.
-Aeroskobing Church, Bregnige Church, Ommel Church, and Tranderup Church are just some of the churches you should visit while in Aero.
+Many date back to the Middle Ages, and you will find Neolithic burial places.
+All are very well preserved, and if you have not visited a Danish church before, you will be surprised by the combination of colors (blue for the ocean and red for the blood) and the model ships hanging from the ceiling.
+Aeroskobing Church, Bregnige Church, Ommel Church, and Tranderup Church are just some churches you should visit while in Aero.

 Experiences on Aero Island